 Besides, your sales reps need all the information they can get about the product, its potential downsides, as well as about customers and marketing initiatives in order to do their job properly.

 This way, they will be able to understand customer complaints and issues better as well as know the product or service inside out, which is essential for highlighting its benefits to potential customers.

 Job shadowing is another valuable tactic it allows your sales reps to become familiar with how their coworkers from different departments do their job and vice versa.

 By understanding their coworkers and their jobs better, your teams will communicate more smoothly, and potential roadblocks will be eliminated.

-Focus on Your Sales Reps’ Individual Strengths
+5. Focus on Your Sales Reps’ Individual Strengths

 There’s not a single skill that closes the sale.